We Have Returned to Online-Only Gatherings

 Second, pre-registering and using check-in allows us to contact attendees in the event that we learn of a COVID-19 case from someone else who attended the same day.
 We referred to this as “contact-tracing” in the earlier email, but we’ve since learned that this term has been used in a variety of ways in various news reports and articles where it has a different meaning.

-Here’s what our pre-registration process will look like:
+Here’s what our pre-registration process looks like:

 - Those who want to attend a service can pre-register their family on our website in the days leading up to the Sunday service.
 This registration is free and completely private, just like registering for any other church event in the past.
 Only our staff has access to it for check-in purposes.